 I was recently quoted in a Stuff.co.nz article about a “plague of financial insecurity, and those unwilling to be victims to it“.

 The article referred to the FIRE (“financial independence, retire early”) phenomenon.
-I was mentioned because I have some involvement in the community.
-(For example, I contribute to the FIREKiwi blog and several other forums such as the Personal Finance NZ subreddit).
+I was mentioned because I have some involvement in some of the online forums relating to this community.

 Although I’m involved in the Kiwi FIRE community, I’m a bit of an odd duck.
 FI (“financial independence”) may appeal to me, but I don’t want to RE (“retire early”).

 In fact, I’m quoted in the article as joking that “I want to die with my boots on”.

 And I do.
 I want to work for as long as I can.

 But my plan is to do it because I want to, not because I have to.

 I want to be financially independent, and be in a position where I don’t have to work.
 But that doesn’t mean I want to retire early.

 And if you think about it, neither may you.